 A total of three years from my first conversations with Eli.
 Dana Brown (my boss at Vanity Fair) came on to help produce it about a year into the process, and was instrumental in evolving the story.

 Of all the conversations and footage that shape the film, what came as the most unexpected?

 Interviewing Yuki Watanabe about Mars was not something I had ever envisioned happening.
 The nightclub was basically a myth to us before meeting him and cataloging his archive of material.

 We have a handful of projects in the works.
 Scripted, doc, and other, but the world is on-hold until we conquer the virus and inequality, so we’ll see.
 I hope everyone is safe during these uncertain times.

-The filmmakers are hoping to release All the Streets Are Silent: The Convergence of Hip Hop and Skateboarding before the end of the year.
+All the Streets Are Silent: The Convergence of Hip Hop and Skateboarding is released on 7th September, 2021 on Apple